teambtcmap/btcmap-wiki/README.md

 ## editing a page

 Page edits can be made by making changes to the Markdown file in the `src` directory.
 You can then open a Pull Request to have your updates merged.
+You can also begin editing by simply clicking the **edit** button in the top right on any page.

 ## running locally